identity-box/identity-box/workspaces/idapp/README.md

 > Here I assume you have your Apple Connect configured.
 In particular you have generated an App Specific password for your account.
 If you need some guidance on the whole process you may like to consult [React Native: How To Publish An Expo App To TestFlight + Debug Common Errors] and the official Expo documentation [Uploading Apps to the Apple App Store and Google Play].

-The `expo upload:ios` command is temporarily unavailable due to changes in Xcode 11 - as stated in the Expo documentation - this is why we have to use `xcrun` command.
-The command you have to run is:
+Once the app is built, download the `ipa` file and use [Apple Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) to upload the file to the Apple Connect account.

+## Previous (not recommended) method

+In the past we had to use `xcrun` tool to upload the app to Apple Connect:

 ```bash
 xcrun altool --upload-app -f <PATH-TO-IPA-FILE> -u <YOUR APPLE-ID>
 ```

 You will be asked for the password.

 > If you have 2FA enabled for your AppleId, you will need to create an App-specific password and provide it here.